polar-app/polar-app/apps/pdf/README.md

         // FIXME: get annotations placed properly when the pdf viewer pages are activated/deactivated

         // FIXME: get find working
+        // FIXME: when a PDF is being downloaded we need to track and show progress.

         // FIXME: resize of the doc layout...